segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 > Your Segment Data Lake does not need to be disabled during the update process, and any ongoing syncs will complete on the old cluster.
 Any syncs that fail while you are updating the cluster ID field will be restarted on the new cluster.

 ## Prerequisites
-* An EMR v5.33.0 cluster
+* An EMR v5.33.0 cluster.
+Segment AWS Datalakes connection supports EMR versions up to 7.
-* An existing Segment Data Lakes destination
+* An existing Segment Data Lakes destination.

 ## Procedure
 1. Open your Segment app workspace and select the Data Lakes destination.